Timber - PVC - Aluminium - Windows, Doors & Conservatories in Hampshire

 4. Why is Agate Grey/Painswick So Popular?

-Over the last five years, Anthracite Grey (RAL 7016) dominated the UK window and door market.
-However, many homeowners are now finding dark grey a bit too harsh or “industrial” for traditional British properties.
+For the last decade, Anthracite Grey (RAL 7016) has dominated the UK window and door market.
+However, many homeowners are now finding dark grey a bit too harsh, heavy, or “industrial” for traditional British properties.

 - Clean, white K-Rend (modern render).